ayanalamMOON/Time-Table-Generotor-Final/docs/Frontend.md

 ### `CollaborationFeatures.jsx`

 The `CollaborationFeatures.jsx` component provides real-time collaboration features, allowing multiple users to work on the same timetable simultaneously.
 It includes functionalities for adding comments and saving versions.

+### `AsanaIntegration.jsx`

+The `AsanaIntegration.jsx` component provides a form for creating tasks in Asana.
+It allows users to enter task details and create tasks in Asana.

+### `TrelloIntegration.jsx`

+The `TrelloIntegration.jsx` component provides a form for creating tasks in Trello.
+It allows users to enter task details and create tasks in Trello.